bustoutsolutions/siesta/Docs/security.md

 let myService = Service(baseURL: "http://what.ever", networking: certificatePinningSession)
 ```

-For an example code see the [OWASP guide](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning#iOS
+For example code, see the [OWASP guide](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning#iOS
 ).
-It's for NSURLConnection but code is very similar.
+That example is for the older `NSURLConnection` instead of `NSURLSession`, but the code is very similar.

-### 2. Alamofire
+### Using Alamofire

-If you are using Siesta with Alamofire as a [networking provider](http://bustoutsolutions.github.io/siesta/api/Protocols/NetworkingProvider.html), you could use the [Alamofire security utils](https://github.com/Alamofire/Alamofire#security).
+If you are using Siesta with Alamofire as a [networking provider](http://bustoutsolutions.github.io/siesta/api/Protocols/NetworkingProvider.html), you can use the [Alamofire security utilities](https://github.com/Alamofire/Alamofire#security).

-### 3. TrustKit

-[TrustKit](https://github.com/datatheorem/TrustKit) provides certificate pinning without modifying the App's source code.